Bio3SS/Bio3SS.github.io/midterm2.md

 Midterm 2 will be held in our classroom during class time on Mon 16 Mar.

-The midterm will focus on new material, but there will be some questions from earlier units as well.
+The midterm will focus on new material (Structure unit S3.2 until the end of competition, no exploitation), but there will be some questions from earlier units as well.

-A cut-point will be announced on Monday.

 Please arrive promptly, with your Mac-standard calculator, a pencil for multiple-choice questions, and a pen for short-answer questions.
 Please wait _outside_ the classroom until we call you, so that we can set up the room.